andreaparisi-science/react-native-render-html/README.md

     <a href="https://meliorence.github.io/react-native-render-html/blog/2021/06/27/create-blog-app-rnrh-I"><img width="320" height="744" src="https://github.com/meliorence/react-native-render-html/raw/master/assets/demo.gif"></a>
 </p>

+### This forked version

+This fork from the original only removes dependency spefications from the file packages.json (in subdir packages).
+For reasons inherent to the npm universe, devDependencies ensures correct dependencies, but those from the original projects have not been updated, causing some errors during execution.
+This removal does not make it suitable for the react native repositories, but is a quick fix if this package is downloaded locally in the 'module' directory.

 ### 🗃️ Releases

 **The Foundry (v6) release is finally stable, and is now-on the recommended